gordonl0811/LowLatencyProgramming/docs/prefetching.md

 ![BinarySearch Benchmark Results](./images/BinarySearch.png)

+The benchmarks run tests on the `BinarySearch` examples above, increasing the size of the array each time by a factor of 10.
+The results show that there was not any benefit to prefetching - up until an array size of 100000 a few nanoseconds were lost, possibly due to mistimed prefetch instructions.
+Beyond this value, the results show a performance of improvement of around 10%.

 # Use cases

 There are plenty of cases where software prefetching is advantageous to relying on automatic hardware prefetching.
 This section contains examples of when explicitly requesting data is beneficial to an application.